Kreuzer 1856 (Baden, Frederick I)

 Auction prices

 Find out the current coin value of the Baden Kreuzer 1856 .
 This copper coin from the times of Frederick I struck at the Karlsruhe Mint.
-The record price belongs to the lot 1960 sold at the Teutoburger Münzauktion GmbH auction for EUR 70.
-Bidding took place February 23, 2018.
+The record price belongs to the lot 2911 sold at the Fritz Rudolf Künker GmbH & Co.
+KG auction for EUR 1,700.
+Bidding took place October 8, 2019.

 Сondition